ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 - Neither professional development nor attendance certificates can be converted to academic credit or applied to university programs or degrees.

 Transfer credit is defined as graduate credit earned at another regionally accredited institution.
 Students may request transfer courses to be considered for application to a degree program.
 Any transfer courses to be considered for application to a degree program must be recommended by the school dean/department chair with final approval residing with the Vice Provost for Academic Administration.
-No more than six (6) transfer units may be applied to a degree, and all coursework must have been completed within the last seven (7) years at a regionally accredited institution and may not have been previously used for completion of a graduate degree program.
-For transfer coursework to be used, it must be presented on an original official transcript directly from the issuing institution.
+No more than six transfer units may be applied to a degree, and all coursework must have been completed within the last seven years at a regionally accredited institution and may not have been previously used for completion of a graduate degree program.

 All curricular exceptions combined may not exceed 20% of the total units required for the degree or credential.
 The rationale for such changes must be substantiated with official academic records that become part of the student’s PLNU academic records.